MasFlam/MoneroChad/README.md

 # MoneroChad Discord Bot
-MoneroChad is the bot of a Monero Discord server.
-It provides mainly Monero- and crypto-related commands.
+MoneroChad is a Discord bot that provides mainly Monero and cryptocurrency related commands.

+### License
+Copyright (C) by Łukasz Drukała
+MoneroChad and all the code in this repository is licensed under the GNU Affero General Public License version 3.
+(**not** "3 or later").
+A copy of the license is provided with the source code in the file named `LICENSE`.

 ### Commands
 ```